nycotin/WS23-24_js-challenge_Nicol_Anni_climbing-website/README.md

 # climbing-website-CCS

-# This is an HTML website about climbing styled by Nicol and Najma.
+# This is an HTML website about climbing styled by Nicol and Anni.
 # It consists of four pages:
 # - index.html
 # - bouldering.html